vuejs/docs/src/guide/component-slots.md

 </div>
 ```

-For these cases, the `<slot>` element has a special attribute, `name`, which can be used to define additional slots:
+For these cases, the `<slot>` element has a special attribute, `name`, which can be used to assign a unique ID to different slots so you can determine where content should be rendered:

 ```html
 <div class="container">